 This foundation comes in 10 shades.
 With the old foundation I used Medium (03).
 Now with the new one, I get Light Medium (2.5).
 Please keep in mind that my skin is darker than it used to be due to adrenal insufficiency.

 What I like about this safe foundation the most is that it spreads easily, evenly, and smoothly.
 Besides, the improved product provides more coverage.
 I start with a quarter of a pump and use a flat top brush to spread it well.
 Often, I do not need more after that.
-With the new foundation, I need only a tiny amount of highlighter, because the foundation provides a dewy effect.
+Sometimes I use a little bit of Crunchi non-toxic highlighter when I am in the mood for a dewy effect.

 I highly recommend applying Crunchi Smart Primer first, especially if you have dry skin and/or wrinkles.
 The primer fills in the wrinkles and hydrates the skin.
 It is light, and it will probably work well for oily skin, too.
 Also, I read every ingredient of the Crunchi Smart Primer and did not find any concerning ingredients.